Trove Tuesday-By George

 "PASTORAL AND AGRICULTURAL SOCIETY."
 Hamilton Spectator (Vic. : 1870 - 1918) 17 May 1883: 4. .

-In 2011, I wrote The Leader of the Pack on the assumption if all my ancestors came together at one place and time it would be James Harman who would step to the front and lead the group.
+In 2011, I wrote The Leader of the Pack on the assumption that if all my ancestors came together at one place and time, it would be James Harman who would step to the front and lead the group.
 Five years on and knowing so much more about James, I have no doubt.
-At first I formed my opinion on his place in the Harman family as eldest son and his place in the community as a Wesleyan Methodist Church Local Preacher.
-Now, with more issues of the Hamilton Spectator at Trove now giving me 248 tagged articles for James, I know his leadership went beyond the confines of family and the Byaduk community.
+I first formed my opinion based on his place in the Harman family as eldest son, and also his place in the community as a Wesleyan Methodist Church Local Preacher.
+Now, with more issues of the Hamilton Spectator at Trove giving me 250+ tagged articles for James, I know his leadership went beyond the confines of family and the Byaduk community.

 jamesharman